 A Few Weeks Later . . .

 Mitch text messaged me how he had returned to school at thirty-eight years of age to complete his Associate in Arts degree, intending to get a Masters in Psychology.
-He went on to tell me how his American history course (which covers the Civil War through 9/11) was especially thought-provoking in light of our previous conversations.
-According to Mitch, it seems our impromptu chats about racism created fertile soil for the details presented in the more formal setting of a college classroom to take root.
+He went on to tell me how his American history course (which covered the Civil War through 9/11) was especially thought-provoking in light of our previous conversations.
+According to Mitch, it seems our impromptu chats about racism created fertile soil for the details of racial injustices perpetrated against Black people which were presented in the more formal setting of a college classroom to take root.

 At the time, I thought my answers to his questions about my experience as a Black man in America were one-offs.
 I interpreted his questions as random queries coming from a guy who was a little sheltered.
-My eyelids were peeled back when he also told me that he was raised in an ultra-conservative, uber-Republican part of Arizona.
-My mouth fell open.
+Later, my eyelids were peeled back when he also told me that he was raised in an ultra-conservative, uber-Republican part of Arizona.
 I had no clue.
 He seemed so . . . reasonable.
-Sheltered but reasonable.
+Sheltered, but reasonable.

 He went on to passionately recall epiphanies he experienced in his music history class, 1930–2000.
 For example, how white artists got rich off music originally written by “African Americans” while giving us little to no financial compensation.
 I laughed to myself as I thought that bit of history was common knowledge.
 He then demonstrated a deeper understanding of the systemic racism and the injustices facing People of Color today.